 A campus-based, independent North Carolina public charter school, Grandfather Academy, has been established to meet the educational needs of children served by Children’s Hope Alliance and children in and around Avery County.
 Treatment staff associated with residential treatment work continuously in each classroom to ensure continuity in treatment programming and to help school staff maintain a focus on educational activities.

-- school is located in Banner Elk and teaches students 6th – 12th grade
+- located in Banner Elk, Grandfather Academy serves students in 6th – 12th grade

-- provide special educational opportunities for students who have been hurt by emotional, sexual or other abuse
+- special educational opportunities for students who have been hurt by emotional, sexual or other abuse

-- provides multiple opportunities for each student to experience belonging, generosity, mastery and independence
+- multiple opportunities for each student to experience belonging, generosity, mastery and independence

 - daily contact between our staff and professional parents to review behavioral and treatment outcomes and needs

-- the educational program will provide an emotionally supportive environment that allows children to experience academic success
+- educational program provides an emotionally supportive environment that allows children to experience academic success

 - students at Grandfather Academy are given specialized individualized treatment based on their behavioral and academic needs